amoghpj/amoghpj.github.io/_posts/2018-03-04-mandelbrot-set.md

 # Method

-For the code below, I used the cutoff of 2.0, and the maximum number of iterations for each value of $c$ as 100.
+For the code below, I used the cutoff of 2.0, and the maximum number of iterations=100 for each value of $$c$$.
 I was curious to see how it would behave for non-integer exponents, so I decided to generate the Mandelbrot sets for $$n=[0.5,2.725]$$ in steps of 0.025.

     import numpy as np
     import matplotlib.pyplot as plt